Rootkit: Stuxnet (2010)

-Stuxnet, uncovered in 2010, was a highly sophisticated worm developed in a joint U.S.–Israeli intelligence operation targeting Iran’s nuclear facilities.
+Stuxnet, uncovered in 2010, was a highly sophisticated worm widely believed to have been developed in a joint U.S.–Israeli intelligence operation targeting Iran’s nuclear facilities.
 It notably included a Windows kernel-mode rootkit that concealed the malware’s files and processes, enabling the worm to silently sabotage industrial control systems.
 Stuxnet is often cited as the first known cyberweapon; it destroyed a significant part of Iran’s uranium centrifuges, while remaining difficult to detect.